pimoroni/plasma/examples/plasma_stick/README.md

 Reads the temperature from a [BME280 breakout](https://shop.pimoroni.com/products/bme280-breakout) and changes the LED strip an appropriate colour.

 ## Wireless Examples

+These examples will also work on Plasma 2350 W or Plasma 2350 with an RM2 module.

 The wireless examples need `secrets.py` from the `examples` directory to be saved to your Pico W. Open up `secrets.py` in Thonny to add your wifi details (and save it when you're done).